alexa-js/alexa-app-server/README.md

 });
 ```

-## Enabling HTTPS
+## Enabling HTTPs

+You can use a PaaS, such as Heroku, which comes with SSL enabled out-of-the-box.

-You can enable HTTPS support using the instructions below.
+Alternatively, you can enable HTTPs support using the instructions below.

 Generate a x509 SSL Certificate using the following: